 @ifp-software/node-red-contrib-oee-ai-connector and click the

-oee.ai Connector.
-It can be found in the
+oee.ai SICK TDC Connector.
+Both can be found in the

-network section of the nodes list on the left in Node-RED.
+network section of the list of available nodes on the left in Node-RED.

 preview for development and testing, or